Ciaran1995/Movie_Recommender/README.md

 # Recommender_Systems
 Collection of projects using recommender system methods
+NB: main.py needs the movie rating data from MovieLens website.